netz98/n98-magerun/readme.rst

     --add-time      Adds time to filename
     --only-command  Print only mysqldump command.
 Do not execute --stdout        Dump to stdout
-    --stripped      Tables to strip (dump only structure of those tables)
+    --strip         Tables to strip (dump only structure of those tables)

 .. code-block:: sh